uelichueli/swiyu-admin-ch.github.io/_cookbooks/onboarding-generic-issuer.md

 - [issuer-agent-oid4vci](https://github.com/orgs/swiyu-admin-ch/packages/container/package/eidch-issuer-agent-oid4vci)
 - [issuer-agent-management](https://github.com/orgs/swiyu-admin-ch/packages/container/package/eidch-issuer-agent-management)

-## 2. Create a verifiable credentials schema
+## Create a verifiable credential schema

 In order to support your use case you need to adapt the so-called issuer_metadata (see [sample.compose.yml](https://github.com/swiyu-admin-ch/eidch-issuer-agent-management/blob/main/sample.compose.yml#L85)).
 Those metadata define the appearance of the credential in the wallet and what kind of credential formats are supported.
 For further information consult the [VC visual presentation cookbook](https://swiyu-admin-ch.github.io/cookbooks/vc-visual-presentation/)

-## 3. Initialize the status list
+## Initialize the status list

 Once the issuer-agent-management, issuer-agent-oid4vci and postgres instance are up and running you need to initialize the status list of your issuer so that you can issue credentials.